romanpauk/dingo/docs/architecture/handles-leaf-types-and-lookup.md

 Use it when the caller must request a specific wrapper spelling instead of "any request with this leaf type."

+## Request Type

+`request_type<T, RemoveRvalueReferences>` is the type-request counterpart to a normalized lookup key.
+It records the caller's original spelling as `user_type`, chooses the registry-facing `lookup_type`, unwraps annotated and selected requests into `interface_type`/`result_type`, keeps the normalized value form as `value_type`, and exposes the cv/ref-free interface as `exact_type`.

+This keeps request normalization at the public boundary.
+Runtime, static, local, and parent resolution paths then pass one descriptor through selection and activation instead of rebuilding the same derived type vocabulary.

 ## Why This Exists

 Without leaf extraction and rebinding, every conversion rule would have to